 You should get your 2nd dose 4 weeks (28 days) after your 1st dose.

 It takes 14 days after getting the 2nd dose for it to work.
-This is when you are fully vaccinated.
+This is when you have completed your first round of COVID-19 vaccination.

 Vaccines teach your immune system how to protect you from diseases.